joznia/MSFREEDOM/README.md

 5. Temporarily disable your AV and/or whitelist KMSpico (see its README for a list of files to whitelist); KMSpico and other activation tools are detected as false positives and do not contain any malicious code
 6. Run KMSELDI.exe and click the massive red button

-### Upgrade from Windows 10 Home to Pro using Windows Settings

-Steps:

-1. Open Windows Settings --> Update & Security --> Activation
-2. Click on 'Change Product Key'
-3. Enter VK7JG-NPHTM-C97JM-9MPGT-3V66T
-4. The updater will upgrade Windows for you and automatically reboot
-5. Activate Windows normally, with a method of your choosing

-### Upgrade from Windows 10 Home to Pro using `slmgr`

-Steps:

-1. Open Command Prompt as administrator and run:
-   `slmgr /ipk VK7JG-NPHTM-C97JM-9MPGT-3V66T`
-2. Reboot, run Windows Update, and reboot again
-3. Activate Windows normally, with a method of your choosing

-### Upgrade from Windows 10 Home to Pro for Workstations using `slmgr`

-If you are already on Windows 10 Pro and not Home, you can skip steps 1 and 2.

-Steps:

-0. This guide uses the Semi-Annual Channel KMS Client generic keys.
-For other keys, refer to Generic_Keys.txt at the root of this repository.
-1. Open Command Prompt as administrator and run:
-   `slmgr /ipk W269N-WFGWX-YVC9B-4J6C9-T83GX`
-2. Reboot, run Windows Update, and reboot again
-3. Open Command Prompt as administrator and run:
-   `slmgr /ipk NRG8B-VKK3Q-CXVCJ-9G2XF-6Q84J`
-4. Reboot, run Windows Update, and reboot again
-5. Activate Windows normally, with a method of your choosing

-### Upgrade from Windows 10 Home to Pro for Workstations using `slmgr`

-If you are already on Windows 10 Pro and not Home, you can skip steps 1 and 2.

-Steps:

-0. This guide uses the Semi-Annual Channel KMS Client generic keys.
-For other keys, refer to Generic_Keys.txt at the root of this repository.
-1. Open Windows Settings --> Update & Security --> Activation
-2. Click on 'Change Product Key'
-3. Enter W269N-WFGWX-YVC9B-4J6C9-T83GX
-4. Reboot, run Windows Update, and reboot again
-5. Open Windows Settings --> Update & Security --> Activation
-6. Click on 'Change Product Key'
-7. Enter NRG8B-VKK3Q-CXVCJ-9G2XF-6Q84J
-8. Reboot, run Windows Update, and reboot again
-9. Activate Windows normally, with a method of your choosing

 ### Windows 10 Enterprise LTSC

 **Skip steps 2, 6 and 7 if you want to use `en_US` as your language.**